John Taylor (English publisher): Life

 He was born in East Retford, Nottinghamshire, the son of James Taylor and Sarah Drury; his father was a printer and bookseller.
 He attended school first at Lincoln Grammar School and then he went to the local grammar school in Retford.
 He was originally apprenticed to his father, but eventually he moved to London and worked for James Lackington in 1803.
-Taylor left after a short while because of low pay.
+Taylor left after a short while because of low pay, and in 1804 joined the publishing house Vernor & Hood, where he learned the business of publishing literary and practical books.

 Taylor and Hessey

-Taylor formed a partnership with James Augustus Hessey (1785–1870), as Taylor & Hessey, at 93 Fleet Street, London.
+In 1806 Taylor formed a partnership with James Augustus Hessey (1785–1870), as Taylor & Hessey, at 93 Fleet Street, London.
 In 1819, through his cousin Edward Drury, a bookseller in Stamford, he was introduced to John Clare of Helpston in Northamptonshire.
 He polished Clare's grammar and spelling for publication.
 He was also Keats's publisher, and published works by Lamb, Coleridge and Hazlitt.
+The partnership with Hessey came to an end in 1825.

 In 1821 John Taylor became involved in publishing the London Magazine.

 Taylor and Walton

-In later years he became Bookseller and Publisher to the then new University of London and, now in formal partnership with James Walton, moved to Upper Gower Street.
-As such he developed a line in what was then the new and developing field of standard academic text books.
+After the breakup of Taylor & Hessey, Taylor became Bookseller and Publisher to University College London (then called University of London), which opened in Gower Street in 1828.
+Taylor moved to Upper Gower Street. where he occupied two houses, nos.
+28 and 30.
+In 1836 he was in formal partnership with James Walton.
+Taylor and Walton published primarily works in fields of interest to the professors of University College: surgical anatomy and obstetrics (including works illustrated with colour lithographs); Liebig's discoveries in biological and agricultural chemistry; applied mathematics and mechanics; grammars of foreign languages; and antiquities of Greece, Rome, and China.
+Over time they developed a line in what was then the new and developing field of standard academic text books, including books for schools.

-After a long bachelor's life fraught with illness and depression, he died at 7 Leonard Place, Kensington, on 5 July 1864 and was buried in the churchyard at Gamston, near Retford, where his tombstone was paid for by the University of London.
+After a long bachelor's life fraught with illness and depression, Taylor died at 7 Leonard Place, Kensington, on 5 July 1864 and was buried in the churchyard at Gamston, near Retford, where his tombstone was paid for by the University of London.